ZebaLive/ctf-writeups/openECSC-2025/README.md

 ## About openECSC

-The open European Cyber Security Challenge (openECSC) is an annual cybersecurity competition that brings together talented individuals from across Europe to test their skills in various cybersecurity domains.
+openECSC is a cybersecurity competition open to everyone that invites enthusiasts to participate without any kind of limitations.
+Launched in 2022 as an extension of the European Cybersecurity Challenge, it aims to broaden participation beyond traditional age and nationality restrictions, featuring a series of jeopardy-style CTF competition rounds.

 ## Challenges Solved